 We would also advocate initiatives such as 'quiet' settings within schools for any child to make use of.

 At the moment there is a small and voluntary SEN training module within teacher training but that clearly isn't working.
-We would advocate a compulsory element of teacher training to focus on inclusive teaching practice.
+We would advocate a compulsory element of teacher and lecturer training to focus on inclusive teaching practice.

 Isn’t it easier and cheaper to have specialist resources in one place, i.e. physiotherapy equipment, hydrotherapy pools?

 We would like to see these resources disconnected from education – they really have nothing to do with education and are more to do with ‘care’.
 We believe these resources should be being accessed outside of education hours and outside of education provision, perhaps in ‘Community Resource Hubs’ which everyone, young and old, could access when necessary.

 What about learners with behavior issues?
 You can’t mean you want to include learners who throw chairs or attack teachers?